TheBigBookMan/grad-dip/AWS Skill Builder/Architecture.md

 - **Budgets**- set custom budhets for variety of scenarios like cost and usage
 	- receive an alert when cost or usage exceed or are forecasted to exceed the budgeted amount
 - **Cost Explorer**- shows which services you are spending most money
+	- SHOWS FORECAST of data based on historical data
 	- gives 12 months of historical data to track spending
 	- filter by tags on services (group services with tags for easier identifier)
 	- preconfigured views for common usage patterns